 Supervised observations and directed experiences with the emotionally impaired student in clinical, school and/or residential settings.
-Laboratory 8 hours.
-To be taken with SED 339.
+Laboratory 8 hours: To be taken with SED 339.
 Prerequisites: PSY 101, SED 330.

-339 Identification and Development of Competencies for Teaching the Emotionally 2 s.h.
-Impaired
+339 Identification and Development of Competencies for Teaching the Emotionally Impaired 2s.h.